 - Webinars and other similar offline events can be amazing sales cycle accelerators.
 However, to educate and build trust at scale, you need to be 150% focused on delivering value, not pitching.

-- There are two main reasons to invest in hosting educational webinars: (a) You’ll get more people warmed up for sales conversations and (b) You’ll be able to create repurposed assets -- including pilar content pages, blog posts, email nurturing messages, and social media posts -- that help your pipeline generation for years to come.
+- There are two main reasons to invest in hosting educational webinars: (a) You’ll get more people warmed up for sales conversations, and (b) You’ll be able to create repurposed assets -- including pilar content pages, blog posts, email nurturing messages, and social media posts -- that help your pipeline generation for years to come.
 Be sure to play the long game.

 - Let your buyer persona research dictate your initial priorities.
 Rather than trying to guess which social media channels or content formats will work best for your business, let the data drive your roadmap.
 And then use your analytics from your initial campaigns to help you decide what to prioritize next.

 - It’s extremely difficult to profitably scale marketing and sales without either having product/market fit or being on your way to achieving product/market fit.
 Early on in the life of a startup, one of the most important functions of marketing is to help the company get to product/market fit faster.
-(Do you know exactly who your ideal customers are, what product/services they buy, at which price points, and how often?)
+(Do you know exactly who your ideal customers are, what products/services they buy, at which price points, and how often?)

 - Be sure to properly balance your marketing and sales headcounts to reflect the emerging reality that marketing owns the first 70% of the buyer’s journey --- when sales teams only become relevant in the final 30% of the buyer’s journey.